 In February 2016, the Costa Rican Government issued Executive Decree 39471-S which reduced the registration time for low-risk food products to five working days after the interested party submits all the required documentation through the "Registrelo" system.
-The Decree applies to 59 product categories, including vegetable oils, frozen packaged fruits, dehydrated fruits, dried seeds, jellies, chocolates, chewing gum, pastas, cookies, spices, condiments, and alcoholic beverages.
-In September, 2017, the Government issued another Executive Decree adding 17 additional product categories to the list of low-risk products, including hot sauces, popcorn, frozen vegetables, granola, and fruit and vegetable juices.
+That Decree was substituted by the more comprehensive Executive Decree 43291-S in 2022.
+The regulation applies to 74 product categories, including vegetable oils, frozen packaged fruits, dehydrated fruits, chocolates, chewing gum, pastas, cookies, spices, condiments, hot sauce, popcorn, frozen vegetables, granola, fruit and vegetable juices, and alcoholic beverages.